-How technological progress shapes the strategic landscape.
+How technological progress shapes the strategic landscape in cyberspace.

 Robert Joyce, White House Cybersecurity Coordinator, described what he characterized as the "five revolutions."
 These are, first, the invention of the personal computer; second, the emergence of the Internet and the World Wide Web; third, the development and general adoption of the smartphone; fourth, cloud computing and ubiquitous connectivity; and fifth, the explosion of the Internet-of-things.

 He made these familiar points with some striking facts.
 In In 1984 1000 machines were connected; by 2017, 3.77 billion users were connected.

 We experience a vastly expanded attack surface composed of "vulnerabilities in things we don't even know are there."
 We need resilience, but we also need deterrence and credible imposition of costs.
 We're working on international norms, but such norms don't for now, have consequences associated with their violation.

 "From ransomware to Russia."
 Organizing for strategic response.

 A panel moderated by Cylance's John McClurg and composed of Michael McConnell (BAH), Christopher Krebs (NPPD, DHS), Ambassador Sorin Ducaru (NATO), and Rick Ledgett (former Deputy Director NSA) also called out Russia and North Korea, the former for information operations, the latter for state-run cybercrime.